 Under Straney’s leadership, UH Hilo is improving graduation rates, transfers from the local community college, and numbers of Native Hawaiian and STEM students and graduates.
 There also is an upward trend in research and scholarly activity, a new Office of Applied Learning, and a focus on energy conservation.
 In addition, the campus works closely with local educational, agricultural and business communities to address economic, workforce, and quality of life issues.

 Straney serves on the Hawai‘i County Workforce Development Board, the Board of Directors of the Hawai‘i Island Chamber of Commerce, the Hawai‘i Aerospace Advisory Committee, the Board of Directors of the Pacific International Space Center for Exploration Systems (PISCES), and the Advisory Board of the Institute of Hawaiian Language Research and Translation.
 He also serves on the National Advisory Board of the Center for the Integration of Teaching, Research and Learning, a National Science Foundation initiative at the University of Wisconsin.

-An evolutionary biologist by training, Chancellor Straney studied patterns of change in a variety of organisms.
-He received his bachelor of science and master of science in zoology from Michigan State University and doctor of philosophy in zoology from the University of California, Berkeley.
+An evolutionary biologist by training, Straney studied patterns of change in a variety of organisms in his research.
+He received his doctor of philosophy in zoology from the University of California, Berkeley, and his master of science in zoology from Michigan State University.

 Chancellor Straney’s Curriculum Vitae